vioshyvo/mrpt/README.md

 g++ -std=c++11 -Ofast -march=native -Icpp -Icpp/lib ex1.cpp -o ex1 -fopenmp -lgomp
 ```

-Let's first generate a 200-dimensional data set of 10000 points, and 100 test query points (row = dimension, column = data point).
-Then `Mrpt::exact_knn` can be used to find the indices of the true 10 nearest neighbors of the first test query.
+Let's first generate a 200-dimensional data set of 10000 points, and a query point (row = dimension, column = data point).
+Then `Mrpt::exact_knn` can be used to find the indices of the true 10 nearest neighbors of the test query.

-The `grow` function builds an index for approximate k-nn search; it uses automatic parameter tuning, so only the target recall level (90% in this example), the set of test queries and the number of neighbors searched for have to be specified.
+The `grow_autotune` function builds an index for approximate k-nn search; it uses automatic parameter tuning, so only the target recall level (90% in this example), and the number of neighbors searched for have to be specified.
+This version automatically samples a test set of 100 query points from the data set to tune the parameters, so no separate test set is required.

 ```c++
 #include <iostream>